Nima-Khodabandelou/Notes/README.md

 		System/Application: Loads files in classpath
 ##
-- Local variables

-      not initialized to any default value.
+- Local variables not initialize to default value
 ##
 - Acccess modifiers

-      Default: accessible within the package only.
+      Default: accessible within package

-      Protected: accessible by the class and sub-class of the same package, or by the sub-class in another packages.
+      Protected: accessible by class and sub-class of same package, or by sub-class in another package

       Public: accessible anywhere

-      Private: accessible within the class
+      Private: accessible within class
 ##
 - delete, next, main, exit or null are not keyword
 ##
 - Abstraction

-	help focus on what object does instead of how it does
+	focus on what object does instead of how it does
 ##
 - encapsulation

 	wraps code and data into single unit

+	read-only class

+	  private fileds

+	  no setter

+	  getter return private fields to main method

+	write-only class

+	  private fileds

+	  no getter

+	  setter set value passed from main to private fields
 ##
-- Encapsulation

-	read-only  class -> all fields private. only getter returning private property of class to main method

-	write-only class -> all fields private. only setter setting value passed from main to private fields
-##
 - package

-	group of similar type of classes, interfaces, and sub-packages.
+	group of similar classes/interfaces/sub-packages

 	access protection

-	removes naming collision
+	no naming collision
 ##
 - Inheritance

-      code reusability -> sub-class need not to redefine method of super-class unless it needs to provide specific implementation.
+      code reusability -> sub need not redefine method of super unless need to provide specific impl

       Runtime polymorphism -> simulate inheritance with real-time objects -> makes OOPs more realistic.

-      provides data hiding -> super-class can hide data from sub-class.
+      provides data hiding -> super hide data from sub

-      makes Method overriding possible
+      Method overriding
 ##
 - packages

-      avoid the name clashes.
+      no name clashe

-      provides easier access control.
+      easier access control.

-      can  have the hidden classes.
+      hidden classes.

-      easier to locate the related classes.
+      easier to locate related classes
 ##
 - Object

-      real-time entity having state and behavior.
+      real-time entity having state and behavior

-      an instance of class
+      instance of class

-      instance variables <-> state of object
+      instance variables <-> object state

-      methods <-> behavior of object.
+      methods <-> object behavior

-      created using new keyword.
+      create using new keyword.

-      All object references <-> initialized to null.
+      obj refs <-> initialize to null
 ##
 - constructor

-      special type of method to initialize the state
+      special method to initialize state

-      invoked when class instantiated, obj created, and memory allocated for object -> so no sense to make constructors static
+      invoke when class instantiate, obj created, and memory allocated for object -> no sense to make it static

-      Every time an object created using new keyword, default constructor is called
+      default constructor called on obj creation
+       using new keyword

-      must not have explicit return type.
+      no explicit return type.

-      is not inherited.
+      not inherited

       can't be final
 ##
 - method

-      exposes behavior of object
+      exposes obj behavior

       must have a return type